MadrHacks/madrhacks.github.io/content/writeups/linectf_2023.md

     rm /usr/lib/x86_64-linux-gnu/perl-base/socket.pm
 ```

 The Dockerfile downloads a slightly outdated version of `exiftool`.
-From other CTFs, we know that `exiftool` had some problems in the past, so we looked around for CVEs related to this version.
+From other CTFs, we knew that `exiftool` had some problems in the past, so we looked around for CVEs related to this version.
 With little surprise, we found that this version is vulnerable to [CVE-2021-22204](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-22204), allowing a quite simple RCE.
 After quickly getting an PoC exploit from [this repo](https://github.com/UNICORDev/exploit-CVE-2021-22204), we got the flag... or so we thought.

-There is a catch: the backend container is completely isolated from external networks, so no reverse shell, curl, or DNS exfiltration here!
+There is a catch: the backend container is completely isolated from external networks, so no reverse shell, curl, or even DNS exfiltration here!
 We decided to use a side-channel: time (e.g. `sleep`).
 Fairly enough, we can find a utility script already on the backend that allows to convert a character to its ASCII (decimal) representation.
 We also knew that flag letters only included hexadecimal digits, making it easier to optimize the side-channel.
 The following is the script used to extract the flag with success.
 Notice that we could not use some characters (e.g. parenthesis), making the scripting part a little more frustrating.
 The final script is fairly fast and reliable:

 ```py